 Capital's member experience and/or satisfaction is assessed, in part, through the evaluation of member surveys.
-Capital administers the Medicaid Children's Health Insurance Program (CHIP) CAHPS® survey annually to evaluate member satisfaction.
-Supplemental member surveys are conducted to further assess CAHPS® results.
+Capital administers the CAHPS® survey annually to evaluate member satisfaction.
+CAHPS® results are reported separately by-product lines of business, for example, Commercial PPO, Commercial HMO/POS, and FEP PPO.
+The Exchange PPO information is collected through the QHP Enrollee Experience Survey.
+Performance rates are compared to the state, regional, and national benchmarks for all reporting product lines of business.
+Supplemental member surveys are conducted to further assess CAHPS® and QHP Enrollee Survey results.

-Capital evaluates data from other member satisfaction research, focus groups, ad-hoc research, outcomes data, the complaint and appeal and grievance processes, and other operational data, to further the understanding of the survey results and member perceptions.
+Capital also evaluates data from other member satisfaction research, e-community participation, website comment cards, focus groups, ad-hoc research, outcomes data, the complaint and appeal and grievance processes, and other operational data, to further the understanding of the survey results and members' perceptions.
 The data analysis provides a comprehensive understanding of whether Capital is meeting the expectation of the members.
 Member satisfaction results are considered met if at least 85% of members are satisfied with Capital, and/or the survey measures meet at least the 75th percentile, using Quality Compass data.